Bira/octopus-carnival/_drafts/wir-dscc-drake.md

 When someone damages the drake it can use **Immovable Stone** as a reaction, ignoring up to 4 squares of forced movement and using its bite against the attacker.

+## Encounter and Final Impressions

+Since Athasian Drakes lack sapience, it's harder to justify them being accompanied by minions.
+However, all but the Water Drake are elites, which means it's very easy to set up an encounter against a mated pair of them.
+It might also be possible to add elementals of an appropriate level to any drake encounter as extra minions or regulars.
+The beasts wouldn't be interested in eating them.

+Overall I like their mechanics.
+Taking one of these drakes and turning them into a sapient dragon for outside of Dark Sun is as easy as taking a foreign dragon and turning it into an Athasian Drake.